-C. Lessons from the UK for the US in "Say on Pay"
+C. Lessons from the United Kingdom for the United States in "Say on Pay"

-1. Side Effects of the UK system
+1. Side Effects of the U.K. System

-The efficiency effects of the UK system are potentially a matter of concern.
-As noted above, the only available empirical evidence shows pay-performance responsiveness tied to a current earnings measure, not a stock-based measure.
-Beyond that, the workings of the system seem ill-suited for a dynamic environment.
+The efficiency effects of the U.K. system are potentially a matter of concern.
+As noted above, the only available empirical evidence shows payperformance responsiveness tied to a current earnings measure, not a stockbased measure.
+Beyond that, the workings of the U.K. system seem ill-suited for a dynamic environment.
 For example, immediately upon adoption of the DRR regime, the ABI and the NAPF adopted "best practices" of compensation guidance.
-Because of the dominance of those two actors, whose institution investor members own nearly 30% of the shares of large UK public firms, the annual shareholder vote is often a test of "comply or explain" with those guidelines.
-Indeed, an alternative approach, in which shareholders would annually evaluate firm compensation practices in light of the firm's performance and prospects as a whole, would be very costly.
-The tendency for firms to "herd" in their compensation practices is very strong: Follow the guidelines, stay in the middle of the pack and avoid change from a prior year, when the firm received a favorable vote.
-Yet what is the normative basis for giving authoritative weight to the guidelines, whose conventional wisdom has not itself been tested for performance-inducing effect?
+Because of the dominance of those two actors, whose institutional investor members own nearly thirty percent of the shares of large U.K. public firms,88 the annual shareholder vote is often a test of "comply or explain" with those guidelines.
+Indeed, an alternative approach, in which shareholders would evaluate annually rate firm compensation practices in light of the firm's performance and prospects as a whole, would be very costly.89 The tendency for firms to "herd" in their compensation practices is very strong: follow the guidelines, stay in the middle of the pack, and avoid change from a prior year, when the firm received a favorable vote.
+Yet what is the normative basis for giving authoritative weight to the guidelines, which have not been tested for performance-inducing effect?

-For example, the current ABI guidelines contain elaborate prescriptions for the issuance of stock options and other sorts of stock-related compensation, including a requirement of "performance based vesting" based on "challenging and stretching financial performance" (not just a high exercise price) that applies not only to shares from an initial grant, but also shares from a bonus grant, meaning that an option (or share) grant will not necessarily ever be in the money.
-To a non-professional eye, this reads simply like a prejudice against stock-based compensation, and the expression of a preference for a UK-style of compensation that traditionally has been tilted toward cash salary and bonus.
-Indeed, this is consistent with the Ferri & Maber evidence that shows pay-performance responsiveness to earnings-based measures that commonly are used in bonus awards, not stock-based measures geared toward stock-related
+For example, the current ABI guidelines contain elaborate prescriptions for the issuance of stock options and other sorts of stock-related compensation, including a requirement of performance-based vesting based on "challenging and stretching financial performance" (not just a high exercise price) that applies not only to shares from an initial grant, but also to shares from a bonus grant, meaning that an option (or share) grant will not necessarily ever be in the money.
+To a non-professional eye, this reads simply like a prejudice against stock-based compensation and the expression of a preference for a U.K.-style of compensation, traditionally tilted toward cash salary